 Materials: classification and general properties of plastics, thermosets, thermoplastics, commodity plastics, engineering plastics, fillers and reinforcements.
 Polymer manufacturing processes.
-Converting operations: injection moulding, compression moulding, extrusion, blow moulding, wire and cable coating, thermoforming.
-Extra project/assignments are required, weighing no less than 20-30% of the final grade.
-Antirequisite CHE451.
-1 Credit
+Converting operations: injection moulding, compression moulding,

 CE8602 Industrial Biotechnology

 A lecture and assignment course on the chemical, physical and biological aspect of industrial processes; the newly-emerging DNAbased methods for the identification and classification of bacteria of environmental, medical, food and agricultural importance.
 Introduction to regulatory guidelines, licensing and safety issues for the biotechnology industry.
 Assignments include problemsolving, proposal and report writing, and oral presentations.
 1 Credit